 - Free Shipping – Helix beds ship for free in a medium-sized box.
 The mattress will be delivered directly to your door within 1-4 weeks after purchasing.
 After you see the box has arrived, simply move it to your bedroom, rip open the cardboard, cut the plastic, and unroll the bed out onto your frame, floor or foundation.
 From there, you’ll want to give the mattress about 24-48 hours to fully expand.
 The entire unboxing process is fairly straightforward and shouldn’t take more than 10-15 minutes.

 - 100 Night Sleep Trial – After your new bed is delivered, Helix allows you to test it for 100 nights.
 This is the standard trial length in the online mattress industry.
 If you happen to like your new Helix mattress, which we think you will, there are no additional steps to take.
 If, for some reason, within those first 100 nights you’re not liking the bed, contact customer support, and they’ll initiate the return process for you and give directions as to how to get your money back in full.

 - 10 Year Warranty – All Helix mattresses are backed by a 10-year warranty.
 This is the standard length in the online mattress industry.
 Be sure to read the warranty in full before purchasing.

-The Helix mattress is priced very affordably.
+The Helix mattress is very affordable.
 MSRPs range from around $700 for a twin to $1,400 for a king size.

 The Helix Midnight mattress has a comfortable, neutral-foam feel.
 The bed is soft and pressure relieving, yet it also provides a good level of support.